-Be sure to bring at least 2 or 3 pairs of shoes, perhaps one casual and one dressy depending on the activities you plan on doing.
+Be sure to bring at least 2 or 3 pairs of shoes, perhaps one casual and one dressy, depending on the activities you plan.
 You’ll want something comfortable for walking and exploring since you’ll be doing a lot of both.

 No matter what time of year, don’t forget to pack sunscreen and bring layers that you can add or take off as the weather warms and cools.
 A light waterproof jacket would be helpful too.

 Be sure to check out our Miami packing essentials guide for more on what to pack for your Miami trip.